gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to the Gradle Kotlin DSL

-The Kotlin DSL now enables the _SAM conversion for Kotlin functions_ Kotlin compiler feature in order to expose an uniform `org.gradle.api.Action<T>` based API to both Groovy DSL and Kotlin DSL scripts.
+The Kotlin DSL enables experimental Kotlin compiler features in order to expose an uniform `org.gradle.api.Action<T>` based API to both Groovy DSL and Kotlin DSL scripts.

 The DSL types and behavior of containers elements delegated properties (e.g. `val jar by tasks`) and containers scopes (e.g. `tasks { }`) changed.